-The case studies from ICSS 2012 exemplify the current state of solution-oriented sustainability science research, highlighting opportunities for improvement, and offering examples that might support such improvements.
-However, to produce and implement solution options to the problems societies face around the world is a massive task, and much remains to be done in the pursuit of research that is committed to developing solution options (and supporting their implementation), continuously builds researchers' and stakeholders' collaborative capacity, and is respectful and sensitive to cultural contexts.
+Case studies from the ICSS 2012 exemplify the current state of solution-oriented sustainability science research, highlight opportunities for improvement, and offer examples that might support such improvements.
+However, to produce and implement solution options to the problems societies face around the world is a massive task.
+Much remains to be done in the pursuit of research that develops solution options (and supporting their implementation), builds researchers' and stakeholders' collaborative capacity, and respects diverse cultural contexts.